László Paskai: Clerical career

 He was ordained a priest at the age of 23, on 3 March 1951, joining the Order of Friars Minor.
 After his ordination he did pastoral work in the diocese of Nagyvarad before being sent to Budapest for further studies.
 In Szeged, he served as episcopal master of ceremonies from 1952 to 1955.
 After this he was a faculty member and librarian of the seminary, 1955–1962.
 Thereafter serving as prefect of the Interdiocesan Seminary, faculty member and spiritual director until 1965.
 He later served as a faculty member and spiritual director and finally rector of the Central Seminary, Budapest.
 On 2 March 1978 he was chosen Apostolic Administrator of Veszprém, becoming a bishop that same day, with the titular see of Bavagaliana.

 Pope John Paul II appointed him Archbishop of Veszprém on 31 March 1979.
 He was appointed Primate of Hungary and Archbishop of Esztergom on 3 March 1987.
 He was created Cardinal-Priest of Santa Teresa al Corso d'Italia.
-In 1993 the dioceses of Esztergom was united with that of Budapest, so that Cardinal Paskai was the first Archbishop of Esztergom-Budapest.
+In 1993 the Archdiocese of Esztergom was designated Esztergom-Budapest, so that Cardinal Paskai was the first Archbishop of Esztergom-Budapest.
 Cardinal Paskai retired as Archbishop of Esztergom-Budapest in 2002.

 He met with U.S. President George H. W. Bush on 13 October 1989.